scality/vaultclient/README.md

 }
 ```

-Keep in mind that the '--host' option is always mandatory, indicating either
+Keep in mind that the '--host' flag is mandatory and should specify either Vault
-Vault Server's IP or Fully Qualified Domain Name.
+Server's IP or Fully Qualified Domain Name.

-See [examples](./EXAMPLES.md) on how to create and delete entities such as
+See [examples](./EXAMPLES.md) of how to create and delete entities such as
-accounts, users and access keys.
+accounts, users, and access keys.

 ### Command-line HTTPS support